echoEscape/the_archives/README.md

 ============
 [![GitHub Stars](https://img.shields.io/github/stars/echoEscape/the_archives.svg)](https://github.com/echoEscape/the_archives/stargazers) [![GitHub Issues](https://img.shields.io/github/issues/echoEscape/the_archives.svg)](https://github.com/echoEscape/the_archives/issues) [![Current Version](https://img.shields.io/badge/version-0.0.0-yellow.svg)](https://github.com/echoEscape/the_archives)

-The Archives is a 2.5D horror storytelling game in which Jon the archivist of the Magnus Institute finds himself locked at his workplace. <br>
+The Archives - A "The Magnus Archives" Fangame is a 2.5D horror storytelling game in which Jon The Archivist of the Magnus Institute finds himself locked in his office.
+No power, no way to ask for help he is on the search to find the master key to the exit.
+As the night progresses hidden horrors awake in an attempt to stop The Archivist's escape.

-If this wouldn't be bad enough he finds himself stuck without any electricity and the hidden secrets of the building running free.
+---
+## Inspirations
+The game is inspired by 2010's RPGMaker games such as Ao Oni, Witch's House or Mad Father.
+Additionally the visuals and camera usage is inspired by old PSX games such as Resident Evil and Silent Hill.

 ---
 ## Tools used